Sheffield: Facilities and events

 Sheffield also has close ties with snooker, with the city's Crucible Theatre being the venue for the World Snooker Championships.
 The English Institute of Sport hosts most of the top fencing competitions each year, including the National Championships for Seniors, Juniors (U20's) and Cadets (U17's) as well as the 2011 Senior European Fencing Championships.
 The English squash open is also held in the city every year.
 The International Open and World Matchplay Championship bowls tournaments have both been held at Ponds Forge.
 The city also hosts the Sheffield Tigers rugby union, Sheffield Sharks, American Football team the Sheffield Giants, basketball, Sheffield University Bankers hockey, Sheffield Steelers ice hockey and Sheffield Tigers speedway teams.
 Sheffield also has many golf courses all around the city.

-Sheffield was selected as a candidate host city by the Football Association (FA) as part of the English 2018 and 2022 FIFA World Cup bid on 16 December 2009.
+Sheffield was selected as a candidate host city by the Football Association (FA) as part of the England 2018 FIFA World Cup bid on 16 December 2009.
 Hillsborough Stadium was chosen as the proposed venue for matches in Sheffield.
 The bid failed.

 Sheffield hosted the finish of Stage 2 of the 2014 Tour de France.
 Within the City limits and located just 4 km from the finish, was the ninth and final climb of the stage, the Category 4 Côte de Jenkin Road.
 The one point in the King of the Mountains competition was claimed by Chris Froome of Team Sky.
 The climb was just 0.8 km long at an average gradient of 10.8%.
 The stage was won by the eventual overall winner, Vincenzo Nibali of Astana Pro Team.

 IceSheffield, an Ice Rink with 2 Olympic sized rinks, was opened in May 2003, and is home to the Sheffield Steeldogs, Sheffield Ice Hockey Academy, and Sutton Sting amongst other teams.
 It is the host to the yearly EIHA Conference Tournament, EIHA Nationals, and Sheffield Junior Tournament.